liborty/medians/README.md

 ## Release Notes

+**Version 3.0.2** - Added function `medianu8` that finds median byte by superfast radix search.
+More primitive types to follow.

 **Version 3.0.1** - Renamed `correlation` to `med_correlation` to avoid name clashes elsewhere.

 **Version 3.0.0** - Numerous improvements to speed and generality and renaming.

 **Version 2.3.1** - Further speed optimisation of `partf64`.